Perpetual Options

 The perpetual option is the options equivalent of the perpetual future.
 In addition to providing indefinite leveraged delta exposure, it also provides indefinite gamma, vega and theta exposure.

-They were invented in 2021 by Paradigm researcher Dave White, under the name everlasting options.
-In 2023, Everstrike became the first DEX to support CLOB-based (orderbook-based) perpetual options.
+They were invented in by Paradigm researcher Dave White, under the name everlasting options.
+In , Everstrike became the first DEX to support CLOB-based (orderbook-based) perpetual options.

-The options feature a dynamic strike price (pinned to the 100-hour EMA of the underlier, plus or minus a fixed multiplier that varies by contract).
+The options feature a (pinned to the 100-hour EMA of the underlier, plus or minus a fixed multiplier that varies by contract).
 This ensures that all contracts remain relevant in perpetuity, and enables you to trade the same contract in 20 years from now that you are trading today.

 Settlement